What inspired you to become a landscape architect and was your educational background directly related to this?

 In your opinion, what are the essential attributes that any landscape architect should possess?

-The Middle East has seen major developments in the landscaping industry over the past few years with major projects in the UAE, Qatar, Saudi Arabia and Egypt.
+The Middle East has seen major developments in the landscaping industry over the past few years with major projects in the UAE, Qatar, and now Saudi Arabia.
 Now the attention must be turned to sustaining these ‘Green’ landscapes for years to come.
-How can this be done bearing in mind our environmental responsibility to reduce our carbon footprint and the limited skills of the maintenance workers who are left to preserve the landscapes once the architects have handed over the job?
+How can this be done baring in mind our environmental responsibility to reduce our carbon footprint and the limited skills of the maintenance workers who are left to preserve the landscapes, once the architects have handed over the job?

 Water will become the most precious resource in the coming years and it’s likely to become a source of conflict.
 How can you as a landscape professional plan ahead in your work to ensure that water is treated with the respect it deserves and not wasted?